-The Finnish language actually has its own word for autumn-coloured leaves, “ruska”, and I have yet to come across another language with a similar word (let me know if you have!).
-The exact time for when the “ruska” is at its best varies from year to year, but it’s usually around the last week of September and the first week of October.
+The Finnish language actually has its own word for the time the fall foliage is at its best, “ruska”, and I have yet to come across another language with a similar word (let me know if you have!).
+The exact time for the “ruska” is at its best varies from year to year, but it’s usually around the last week of September and the first week of October.

 Activities: hiking, picking mushrooms, camping outside, checking out the yearly blues festival Koli Ruska Blues or the trail running marathon Marathon of Dangers.